Most seniors spend a lifetime building a home, savings, and a family legacy. One unplanned health event can put all of that at risk.

 The best time is before a health crisis, ideally around age 60 to 65 or at retirement.

-An experienced Elder Law attorney can still help even when a loved one is already in a nursing home.
+An experienced Elder Law attorney can still help even when a loved one is already in a nursing home or needing the nursing home level of care at home.
 We provide both proactive planning and crisis Medicaid Planning.

 What is the difference between Elder Law and Estate Planning?

 Estate Planning focuses on what happens to your assets after you pass away.
-Elder Law covers the legal issues that come up while you are still alive, including Medicaid eligibility, long-term care, disability and special needs planning, guardianship, and veterans benefits.
+Elder Law covers the legal issues that come up while you are still alive, including Medicaid eligibility, long-term care, disability and special needs planning, guardianship and conservatorship, and veterans benefits.

 Most seniors need both, which is why our firm combines them into one integrated plan.